-The community includes over 247,000 residents and access to a workforce of nearly one million individuals within a 30-minute commute.
+The community is home to 260,000 residents and access to a workforce of nearly one million individuals within a 30-minute commute.

 Within a 30-minute commute from Gilbert:

 Excellence in education is essential for Gilbert’s strategic growth and of integral importance to the community’s workforce development.
-As a result, it is necessary to align educational curriculum with Gilbert’s industry needs to provide for tomorrow’s workforce.
+As a result, the Gilbert Office of Economic Development works to align educational curriculum with Gilbert’s industry needs to provide for tomorrow’s workforce.

 Arizona Higher Education

-Opportunities in higher education and training are vital components to any organization’s success.
-Gilbert’s close proximity to Arizona State University’s Polytechnic campus, Chandler-Gilbert Community College, as well as over 69 other colleges, universities and technical schools within a 30-minute commute, provides multiple opportunities to establish a workforce with the appropriate skill set to advance your organization’s productivity.
+Opportunities in higher education and training are vital components of any organization’s success.
+Gilbert is home to two higher education institutions, Park University and the University of Arizona, and is located in close proximity to Arizona State University’s Polytechnic campus and Chandler-Gilbert Community College.
+There are also over 60 other colleges, universities, and technical schools within a 30-minute commute, providing multiple opportunities to establish a workforce with the appropriate skill set to advance your organization’s productivity.

 Arizona State University Polytechnic Campus

-Arizona State University (ASU) is a tier one research university with over 250 majors for undergraduate students, as well as over 100 graduate, professional and doctoral programs.
+Arizona State University (ASU) is a tier-one research university with over 250 majors for undergraduate students, as well as over 100 graduate, professional and doctoral programs.
 The University hosts one of the largest student populations in the United States with over 82,000 students across four campuses.
-The curriculum at ASU’s Polytechnic Campus focuses on engineering, aviation, math, science, technology, entrepreneurship and management.
+The curriculum at ASU’s Polytechnic Campus focuses on engineering, aviation, math, science, technology, entrepreneurship, and management.
 The campus is home to more than 40 degree programs with approximately 10,000 students.
-The 600-acre campus is adjacent to the Phoenix-Mesa Gateway Airport, one of the fastest growing commercial airport in the nation offering hands-on aviation and defense education.
+The 600-acre campus is adjacent to the Phoenix-Mesa Gateway Airport, one of the fastest growing commercial airports in the nation offering hands-on aviation and defense education.